Alicepinch/roots-cafe/README.md

 ### Other tools used

-- Procreate - Used to create the "Cafe Name" logo
+- [Procreate](https://procreate.art/) - Used to create the "Cafe Name" logo
-- Font awesome - Used for the logos in the Visit us section and homepage.
+- [Font awesome](https://fontawesome.com/) - Used for the logos in the Visit us section and homepage.
-- Google fonts - To import "Overpass and Raleway" to be used across the website
+- [Google fonts](https://fonts.google.com/)- To import "Overpass and Raleway" to be used across the website
-- Bootstrap - To help with creating a responsive website using their grid system and code used for Navigation and carousel
+- [Bootstrap](https://getbootstrap.com/)- To help with creating a responsive website using their grid system and code used for Navigation and carousel
-- Balsamiq - To create the wireframes for Desktop, Tablet and Phone.
+- [Balsamiq](https://balsamiq.com/wireframes/desktop/) - To create the wireframes for Desktop, Tablet and Phone.
-- Gimp - Used to resize images
+- [Gimp](https://www.gimp.org/) - Used to resize images
-- Tinypng - Ran all images through tinypng to compress them
+- [Tinypng](https://tinypng.com/) - Ran all images through tinypng to compress them
-- W3Schools - For small code questions throughout my project
+- [W3Schools](https://www.w3schools.com/cssref/css_selectors.asp) - For small code questions throughout my project
-- Stackoverflow - Used to assist with small code questions
+- [Stackoverflow](https://www.w3schools.com/cssref/css_selectors.asp) - Used to assist with small code questions
 - [Canva](https://www.canva.com/colors/color-palette-generator/) - Used to create the colour pallet

 ## Testing

 All the testing carried out for Roots cafe can be found [here](TESTING.md)

 ## Deployment

 This project was created in Gitpod workspaces and pushed to Github regularly.
-To deploy this project to github to process was:
+To deploy this project to github the process was:

 - Opened up the 'Roots-cafe'repository on github
 - Went to settings